Naz12/Zooys-Client-Front-end/auth.md

 ---

-This comprehensive plan provides a roadmap for implementing a complete authentication system that integrates seamlessly with the existing NoteGPT Dashboard while maintaining security, usability, and code quality standards.
+This comprehensive plan provides a roadmap for implementing a complete authentication system that integrates seamlessly with the existing Zooys Dashboard while maintaining security, usability, and code quality standards.